You may have signed up to LinkedIn years ago, put your work experience on there, then barely touched it.

 Right, so you want to start using LinkedIn like a professional?

-Here are five tips to get you started, to get you noticed and to get those all-important connections that will stand you in good stead.
+Here are seven tips to get you those all-important connections that’ll stand you in good stead.

-Be clear about who you are and what you do to make a great first impression.
+Be clear about who you are and what you do and you’ll make a great first impression.